evermeta/neuron-fac/README.md

 3. A set of quality assurance technics and outputs that proves and demonstrates that code produced by (2) is sound, meets its requirements and
   3a.

+To run the server:
+- npm run build
+- npm run server